Joshua Fuentes

-Joshua Luis Fuentes (born February 19, 1993) is an American professional baseball first baseman in the Atlanta Braves organization.
-He has played in Major League Baseball (MLB) for the Colorado Rockies.
+Joshua Luis Fuentes (born February 19, 1993) is an American professional baseball first baseman for the Charros de Jalisco of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Colorado Rockies.
 He made his MLB debut in 2019.

 Amateur career

 Fuentes attended Trabuco Hills High School in Mission Viejo, California and played college baseball at Saddleback College and Missouri Baptist University.
-He was signed by the Colorado Rockies as an undrafted free agent in 2014.